Sainy-Mishra/Sainy-Mishra/README.md

 # 🏆 Achievements

-1. **Vice President, Mathematics Club** - VIT Chennai: Leading a team to organize events, secure sponsorships, and manage finances.
+1. **Advisory Member, Mathematics Club** - VIT Chennai: Guiding and mentoring the current leadership team after serving as Vice President.

-3. **SIH 2024 Internal Hackathon (VITISH)** - Developed Agricure, a crop disease prediction and management portal, selected among the top 120 teams out of 547.
+2. **SIH 2024 Internal Hackathon (VITISH)** - Developed Agricure, a crop disease prediction and management portal, selected among the top 120 teams out of 547.

-5. **Best use of Streamlit award in FROST HACKS Hackathon** - Generated a predictive model for drought and water scarcity in various regions of India using a hybrid SARIMA and XGBOOST model.
+3. **Best use of Streamlit award in FROST HACKS Hackathon** - Generated a predictive model for drought and water scarcity in various regions of India using a hybrid SARIMA and XGBOOST model.
 Utilized Google Maps API to display interactive maps, providing detailed geographical insights for more than 50 regions all over India.

 # 💻 Tech Stack: